You’ve been craving to get out into the great outdoors as of late and reconnect with nature.

 The wilderness isn’t your garage and nature isn’t your personal toolbox.
 The greatest tool you will ever use, camping or otherwise is your intelligence.

-Having a firm understanding of the terrane, local wildlife, and your survival camping gear is of the utmost importance.
+Having a firm understanding of the terrane, local wildlife, and your survival camping gear is of the utmost importance when it comes to survival rules.

 Knowing how to properly use them, and what to do in an emergency is a critical key to your adventures.